jhudsl/OLD_Cancer_informatics_for_PIs/docs/02-informatics_leadership.md

 Make sure each mentee has at least one very solid project.
 For example, assign a review article, a simple software package, or a project with very promising pilot data.

 3) **Co-authorship**
 Allow mentees to work together on projects.
-Assign one mentee as the main personnel, but allow other mentees to contribute in small ways to allow them to at least get co-authorship, just in case their main projects fails.
+Assign one mentee as the main personnel, but allow other mentees to contribute in small ways to allow them to at least get co-authorship, just in case their main projects fail.

 4) **Plan for ample time**
 Plan for projects to have adequate time to account for drawbacks.
 For example, if possible plan on the possibility that additional data may need to be collected or perhaps more data will need to be added from a data resource.
 It will take additional time to analyze the new data.
 Unfortunately, simply plugging in new data to an existing script hardly ever works.
  Instead the following tasks are required:

-1) Check the quality of the new data
+* Check the quality of the new data
-2) Reformat/wrangle the new data to match that of the existing data
+* Reformat/wrangle the new data to match that of the existing data
-3) Evaluate how different the new data is from the old data - are they similar enough to be included in a larger analysis or does this require two analyses?
+* Evaluate how different the new data is from the old data - are they similar enough to be included in a larger analysis or does this require two analyses?
-4) Perform the analysis on the new data
+* Perform the analysis on the new data

 5) **Adjust and reframe**
 When a project appears to fail because the data turns out to not be adequate for answering your original question, reframe the project to answer a question that the data actually can answer.